 MLK Day Events in New Jersey – Make it a Day On, Not a Day Off

 The chief spokesperson for the civil rights movement is memorialized annually on the third Monday of January.
 This floating holiday has evolved into just more than a day off from school.
-Now deemed as a national day of service, Rev. Dr. Martin Luther King Jr. Day encourages volunteers across the country to donate their time to make a difference.
-So instead of a trip to the outlets or hitting the slopes, take advantage of activities with lessons of hope, social change and compassion.
-Our list includes MLK celebrations, along with service activities.
-Make sure to visit your municipal and/or library calendars for local events.
+Now deemed as a National Day of Service, Rev. Dr. Martin Luther King Jr. Day encourages volunteers across the country to donate their time to make a difference.
+This day reminds us of hope, compassion and the ongoing potential of social change.

 The Newark Museum Family Day (Newark, NJ)

-Visit the Newark Museum on Monday, January 21 between 12:00 p.m. and 4:30 p.m. to celebrate the 150th anniversary of the Emancipation Proclamation and learn about the life and legacy of Dr. King.
-During the day, the museum will live stream President Barack Obama’s second inauguration and host a performance by the North Jersey Philharmonic Glee Club.
-Admission is free, with a suggested donation.
+Visit the Newark Museum on Monday, January 19 between 12:00 p.m. and 5:00 p.m. to celebrate the freedom and community, while learning about the life and legacy of Dr. King.
+During the day, the museum will host activities for all ages, including film screenings, performances and hands-on art and science programs.
 For more information, please call (973) 596-6550.

-Celebrate Martin Luther King Jr. with craft activities on either Saturday, January 19 and Sunday, January 20 at Imagine That! in Florham Park.
-From 10am until 5:30pm, your little one can create a personalized picture that answers “What’s Your Dream?”
-Admission fees are $9.95 for a child and $7.95 for an adult.
-There is no charge for infants under one year.
-For more information, please call (973) 966-8000.
+Celebrate Martin Luther King Jr. with craft activities on either Saturday, January 17 or Sunday, January 18 at Imagine That! in Florham Park.
+From 10am until 5:00pm, your little one can create a personalized picture that answers “What’s Your Dream?”

 New Jersey Performing Arts Center Celebrates MLK Jr. (Newark, NJ)